‘Holy Grail’: Rare ‘Star Wars’ figure worth over $100K goes up for sale - NewsBreak

 “The term ‘grail’ is used a lot — ‘Holy Grail’ of collecting — but any rocket-firing Boba Fett for any collector, that’s their grail for their collection,” said Kelly McClain, of Hake’s Auctions.

 Alex Winter, Hake’s Auctions president, said Boba Fett action figures are currently “the most sought after of all Star Wars toys,” according to a press release.
-He said the 3.75-inch bounty hunter figure that was being auctioned Wednesday is worth an estimated $100,000 to $200,000.Florida woman accused of renting out home she didn’t own
+He said the 3.75-inch bounty hunter figure that was being auctioned Wednesday is worth an estimated $100,000 to $200,000.Local art group holding Facebook painting auction for Ukraine

 According to the release, the Kenner Star Wars Boba Fett Version 2 J-slot rocket-firing prototype action figure was made in 1979.
 “J-slot” refers to the design on the figure’s back that accommodates the rocket-firing stem.